-Investment Type Rating Rating Organization Pooled with Carver County N/A Not rated
+Investment Type pe Rating Rating Or Pooled with Carver County N/A Not rated

-Interest Rate Risk: Interest rate risk is the risk that changes in the interest rates of debt investments could adversely affect the fair value of an investment.
+Interest Rate Risk: the risk that market value of securities in a portfolio will decrease due to changes in market interest rates.
 The District's investments are pooled with Carver County and follow the County's investment policies.

-Concentration of Credit Risk: Concentration of credit risk is the risk of loss that may be attributed to the magnitude of the District's investment in a single issuer.
+Concentration of Credit Risk: the risk of loss that may be attributed to the magnitude of the District's investment in a single issuer.
 The District's investments are pooled with Carver County and follow the County's investment policies.

-Custodial Credit Risk: For investments in securities, custodial credit risk is the risk that in the event of a failure of the counterparty, the District will not be able to recover the value of its investment securities that are in the possession of an outside party.
-As of December 31, 2019, all of the District's investments were pooled with Carver County.
+Custodial Credit Risk - investments: For investments in securities, custodial credit risk is the risk that in the event of a failure of the counterparty, the District will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
+As of December 31, 2020, all of the District's investments were pooled with Carver County.

-LOWER MINNESOTA RIVER WATERSHED DISTRICT NOTES TO FINANCIAL STATEMENTS
+LOWER MINNESOTA RIVER WATERSHED DISTRICT NOTES TO FINANCIAL STATEMENTS December 31, 2020